 What To Do After A Car Accident That’s Not Your Fault

-1. Make sure you stop immediately – The law in Australia states that regardless of whether you’re at fault in an accident or the not at fault driver, you need to stop right away.
+The law in Australia states that regardless of whether you’re at fault in an accident or the not at fault driver, you need to stop right away.
 This not only applies to cars, but to other road users like cyclists, motor scooters and horse-drawn vehicles.
 If you don’t stop after an accident, fail to assist people, or refuse to exchange information, the police can charge you for these offences.

-1. Stop in a safe place (if possible) – If your car is driveable and you’re able to move it, you should make sure it’s not in the way of any other cars and doesn’t become a hazard to other road users.
-You should turn off your engine and switch on your hazard lights if you’re unable to move your car.
+If your car is driveable and you’re able to move it, you should make sure it’s not in the way of any other cars and doesn’t become a hazard to other road users.
+Then, get out of the car and assess the vehicle damage and the place where the incident occurred.
+Then, check for any signs of injuries.
+Call emergency services immediately for medical attention.
+Meanwhile, don’t forget to turn off your engine and switch on your hazard lights if you’re unable to move your car.
 It’s also a good idea to put up a portable warning triangle if you have one.
 If your car is causing a road blockage, you should call the police to assist you.

-2. Check that nobody is injured – Depending on the severity of the accident, injuries could range from bruising and whiplash to more serious injuries.
+Depending on the severity of the accident, injuries could range from bruising and whiplash to more serious injuries.
 If there were people in the car with you or with the other driver, check that they’re okay too.
 If anybody is seriously injured, make sure you call 000 and request an ambulance.
 You should also report the accident to the police if someone is trapped, injured or there are hazards like leaking fluids present.
+Remember, a detailed police report is mandatory to file a car insurance claim.
+So, after emergency services, call the police.
+They will assess the crash scene, gather the personal details of the drivers involved, witness statements, and other information, and make a report.

-3. Avoid tampering with the accident scene – An accident scene can become a crime scene if someone is seriously injured or if somebody dies.
+An accident scene can become a crime scene if someone is seriously injured or if somebody dies.
 It’s important not to move anything that could be considered evidence.
 Even if you’re the not at fault driver in an accident, you could still create issues for yourself if you tamper with accident scene.

 • Their name and surname